scribe-security/docosaurus-scribe/docs/ci-cd-integration/jenkins.md

     - name: CONTAINER_ENV_VAR
       value: jnlp
   - name: bomber
+    # taking the image from scribesecuriy means you don't need to have a local version
     image: scribesecuriy.jfrog.io/scribe-docker-public-local/bomber:latest
     command:
     - cat
     tty: true
   - name: valint
+    # taking the image from scribesecuriy means you don't need to have a local version
     image: scribesecuriy.jfrog.io/scribe-docker-public-local/valint:latest
     command:
     - cat